Lancelot Andrewes: Legacy

 Andrewes was considered, next to James Ussher, to be the most learned churchman of his day, and enjoyed a great reputation as an eloquent and impassioned preacher, but the stiffness and artificiality of his style render his sermons unsuited to modern taste.
 Nevertheless, there are passages of extraordinary beauty and profundity.
-His doctrine was High Church, and in his life he was humble, pious, and charitable.
+His doctrine was High Church, and in his life he was humble, pious and charitable.
 He continues to influence religious thinkers to the present day, and was cited as an influence by T. S. Eliot, among others.
-Eliot also borrowed, almost word for word and without his usual acknowledgement, a passage from Andrewes' 1622 Christmas Day sermon for the opening of his poem "Journey of the Magi".
+Eliot borrowed, almost word for word and without his usual acknowledgement, a passage from Andrewes' 1622 Christmas Day sermon for the opening of his poem "Journey of the Magi".
 In his 1997 novel Timequake, Kurt Vonnegut suggested that Andrewes was "the greatest writer in the English language", citing as proof the first few verses of the 23rd Psalm.
 His translation work has also led him to appear as a character in three plays dealing with the King James Bible, Howard Brenton's Anne Boleyn (2010), Jonathan Holmes' Into Thy Hands (2011) and David Edgar's Written on the Heart (2011).

 He has an academic cap named after him, known as the Bishop Andrewes cap, which is like a mortarboard but made of velvet, floppy and has a tump or tuff instead of a tassel.
 This was in fact the ancient version of the mortarboard before the top square was stiffened and the tump replaced by a tassel and button.
-This cap is still used by Cambridge DDs and at certain institutions as part of their academic dress.
+This cap is still used by Cambridge D.D.s and at certain institutions as part of their academic dress.

+A block of flats in the Barbican Residential Estate, central London, is named Andrewes House.
+All the Barbican's residential buildings are named after famous people with a connection to the locale.

+There is a stained glass window depicting Bishop Andrewes in Grays Inn Chapel, central London.

 Collected works

 Andrewes created a significant personal library.
-In his will, he bequeathed approximately 400 volumes to Pembroke where they remain.
+In his will, he bequeathed approximately 400 volumes to Pembroke College (Cambridge) where they remain.